femboyfin/dbdideas/survivor_perks.md

 ## [Flip-Flop](<https://deadbydaylight.wiki.gg/wiki/Flip-Flop>) 📉

-No change
+No change.

 ## [Fogwise](<https://deadbydaylight.wiki.gg/wiki/Fogwise>) 📉 🗑️

-- Triggers on all Great Skill Checks not only Generator repair skill checks.
+- Triggers on all Great Skill Checks not only Generator repair skill checks
   - Increases versatility allowing aura reveal from Healing skill checks where it's arguably more critical.
 - Increased duration to **6/8/10 seconds** *(was 4/5/6)*
-  - Numbers buff to increase the strength of the perk
+  - Numbers buff to increase the strength of the perk.

 ## [For the People](<https://deadbydaylight.wiki.gg/wiki/For_the_People>) 📉 🧑‍🤝‍🧑